Suggested Listening December 16, 2022

 For more information on the three catalogs skip to the section below the bestselling titles*

-New York Times Bestseller blog posts are published on Sundays.
-The next New York Times Bestseller list will be published to this blog on Sunday, September 4, 2022.
+New York Times Bestseller blog posts are usually published each Sunday.
+And the next New York Times blog post will be published on Sunday, December 11, 2022.

 FICTION